 Where Acorns productizes the piggy bank investment ethos, Stash productizes the ethos of portfolio diversification.

-Unlike an app like Robinhood, where you have to have a significant amount of cash in your account to buy a share of companies like Facebook or Amazon, Stash lets you invest in buckets of related stocks with as little as $5.
+Unlike an app like Robinhood, where until early 2020 you had to have a significant amount of cash in your account to buy a share of companies like Facebook or Amazon, Stash lets you invest in buckets of related stocks with as little as $5.

 That lets you build a portfolio much more easily than in an app where you must buy a discrete unit of stock like Amazon.

-The returns on these funds are much higher and much more reliable (for most) then trying to build a portfolio manually, especially when accounting for retail investor psychology.
+The returns on these funds are much higher and much more reliable (for most) than trying to build a portfolio manually, especially when accounting for retail investor psychology.

 Researchers looking at 700,000 stock purchases found that people made systematically poor decisions in how they chose to repurchase previously held stocks, often making intuitive (but ultimately unwise) pickups of individual stock.
 Investors that trade more often also tend to lose more money, on average, than those who trade less.

-Stash encourages you to think long-term about the industries that you believe will make a difference and want to support without letting you to stray too far outside the lines of what’s actually fiscally responsible.
+Stash encourages you to think long term about the industries that you believe will make a difference and want to support without letting you stray too far outside the lines of what’s actually fiscally responsible.
 It prompts users to think about advances in various fields:

-Robotics, clean energy, and aerospace are pretty safe bets as industries — as individual companies, perhaps not.
+Robotics, clean energy, and aerospace are seen by many as pretty safe bets as industries — though, as individual companies, perhaps not.
 You can lose a lot of money as a retail investor betting on a company in one of these sectors.
 But invest in an exchange-traded fund (ETF) that holds a variety of aerospace and defense assets, and you could be looking at better risk-adjusted returns.

 With a social media-based ETF made up of stocks like Facebook and Snapchat, you might see a similar phenomenon.
-You’re able to make decisions about what you want to invest in without being dependent on any one company to succeed, and you’re definitely earning more than you would with 1% a year in your savings account.
+You’re able to make decisions about what you want to invest in without being dependent on any one company to succeed, and you’re most likely earning more than you would with 1% a year — or less — in your savings account.